coin-or/Gravity/INSTALL.md

 * `cd build`

 * `cmake -DENABLE_IPOPT=ON -DENABLE_GUROBI=ON -DENABLE_CPLEX=ON -DENABLE_BONMIN=ON ..`

-(All dependencies are switched off by default, to enable a solver that is installed on your system, add the flag -DENABLE_$SOLVERNAME$=ON as shown above)
+All dependencies are switched off by default, to enable a solver that is installed on your system, add the flag -DENABLE_$SOLVERNAME$=ON as shown above.

 Note: To build an Xcode project append -G Xcode to the command above